Synthetic likelihood in misspecified models: Introduction

-This behavior is surprising, and worrisome, given that the value of $\theta$ that (asymptotically) minimizes $\|S_n(z_{1:n})-S_n(y_{1:n})\|$, for $\|\cdot\|$ denoting the Euclidean norm, is $\theta=0$.
-While the point $\theta=0$ ensures that the simulated summaries are as close as possible to the observed, in the distance $\|\cdot\|$, the BSL posterior has little mass near this point.
-Instead, the BSL posterior gives the impression that we require almost perfect autocorrelation, $\theta\approx\pm1$, to ``match'' the observed summaries, when in fact the observed data has no autocorrelation.
+{At a small sample size ($n=100$), the posterior appears to be well-behaved with a single mode around $\theta=0$.
+However, as the sample size increases the posterior becomes bi-modal with well-separated modes of nearly equal height that both lie in the interior of the parameter space ($n=1000$).\footnote{We note that the behavior observed in Figure \ref{fig:ma2_theta} is in stark contrast to the findings in \cite{frazier2019robust}, where the authors found that, under a different parameterization of the same model, at small sample sizes ($n=100$) the BSL posterior placed most of its mass near the boundary of the parameter space. } The emergence of this bi-modality as the sample size increases signals the presence of a non-standard asymptotic phenomena, and suggests that the posterior \textit{will not concentrate onto a single point}.
+Moreover, in this example the normality of the summary statistics is reasonable: both summaries can be verified to satisfy a central limit theorem under the process in \eqref{trueDGP}.
+This behavior is surprising, and worrisome, given that the value of $\theta$ that (asymptotically) minimizes the Euclidean distance between the observed and simulated summaries is $\theta=0$.
+While $\theta=0$ ensures that the simulated summaries are as close as possible to the observed summaries, the posterior has little mass near this point at large samples sizes.
+Instead, at larger sample sizes the posterior gives the impression that we require meaningful autocorrelation to match the observed summaries, when in fact the observed data has no autocorrelation. }

-{This behavior of the BSL posterior is in stark contrast to what one would obtain if a simple accept/reject ABC algorithm was applied to conduct posterior inference on $\theta$.
-In this case, it is simple to verify that the ABC posterior concentrates its mass on the value $\theta=0$, and is uni-modal.} $\Box$

-In the remainder of this paper, we elaborate on the above behavior and formally characterize the asymptotic behavior of the BSL posterior when the model generating the simulated data is misspecified.
+In the remainder of the paper, we elaborate on the above behavior and characterize the asymptotic behavior of the posterior in misspecified models.
 The remainder of the paper is organized as follows.
-In Section two, we discuss the relevant concept of model misspecification in SL and compare this with the standard notion based on the Kullback-Leibler divergence.
-In Section three, we characterize the asymptotic behavior of BSL in misspecified models and demonstrate that the BSL posterior can display non-standard asymptotic behavior.
-Throughout this section, we compare the theoretical behavior of the BSL posterior to that obtained in the case of ABC, and conclude that the two approaches behave very differently when the model is misspecified.
-In Section four, we obtain new insights into approaches aimed at dealing with model misspecification in our BSL context.
-Section five gives an additional example, and Section six concludes.
+In Section \ref{sec:two}, we discuss the relevant concept of model misspecification in synthetic likelihood.
+In Section \ref{sec:asymp}, we characterize the asymptotic behavior of the BSL posterior in misspecified models and demonstrate that the posterior may be asymptotically non-Gaussian.
+We also compare this theoretical behavior to what is obtained in the case of ABC.
+In Section \ref{sec:adjust}, we obtain new insights into approaches aimed at dealing with model misspecification.
+Section \ref{sec:discuss} concludes.
+Proofs of all results are contained in the Supplementary Appendix.

-\section{Synthetic likelihood and Model Misspecification}
+\section{Synthetic likelihood and model misspecification}